Chouser/clojure-jna/README.md

 **Dynamically load and use native C libs from Clojure using JNA**

 clojure-jna is available from clojars.
-Just add this to your Leiningen `project.clj` in the `:deps` section:
+Just add this to your Leiningen `project.clj` in the `:dependencies` section:

 ```clojure
 [n01se.net/clojure-jna "1.0.0"]